 (5) This classification may be revoked by the Official State Agency if the participant fails to follow recommended corrective measures.
-The Official State Agency shall not revoke the participant's classification until the participant has been given an opportunity for a hearing in accordance with rules of practice adopted by the Official State Agency.

-- (1) A flock maintained in accordance with part 147 of this subchapter with respect to Mycoplasma isolation, sanitation, and management and in which freedom from M. synoviae has been demonstrated under the criteria specified in paragraph (e)(1)(i) of this section. - (i) It is a flock in which a minimum of 300 birds has been tested for M. synoviae as provided in §145.14(b) when more than 4 months of age: Provided, That to retain this classification, a sample of at least 150 birds shall be tested at intervals of not more than 90 days: And provided further, That a sample comprised of fewer than 150 birds may be tested at any one time if all pens are equally represented and a total of 150 birds is tested within each 90-day period. - (ii) [Reserved] - (2) A participant handling U.S. M. Synoviae Clean products shall handle only products of equivalent status. - (3) U.S. M. Synoviae Clean chicks shall be boxed in clean boxes and delivered in trucks that have been cleaned and disinfected in accordance with part 147 of this subchapter.

-(f) U.S. Avian Influenza Clean

-This program is intended to be the basis from which the breeding-hatchery industry may conduct a program for the prevention and control of avian influenza.
-It is intended to determine the presence of avian influenza in primary breeding chickens through routine surveillance of each participating breeding flock.
-A flock and the hatching eggs and chicks produced from it will qualify for this classification when the Official State Agency determines that they have met the following requirements:
+The Official State Agency shall not revoke the participant's classification until the participant has been given an opportunity for a hearing in accordance with rules of practice adopted by the Official State Agency. (e) U.S. M. Synoviae Clean (1) A flock maintained in accordance with part 147 of this subchapter with respect to Mycoplasma isolation, sanitation, and management and in which freedom from M. synoviae has been demonstrated under the criteria specified in paragraph (e)(1)(i) of this section. (i) It is a flock in which a minimum of 300 birds has been tested for M. synoviae as provided in §145.14(b) when more than 4 months of age: Provided, That to retain this classification, a sample of at least 150 birds shall be tested at intervals of not more than 90 days: And provided further, That a sample comprised of fewer than 150 birds may be tested at any one time if all pens are equally represented and a total of 150 birds is tested within each 90-day period. (ii) [Reserved] A participant handling U.S. M. Synoviae Clean products shall handle only (3) products of equivalent status.
+U.S. M. Synoviae Clean chicks shall be boxed in clean boxes and delivered in trucks that have been cleaned and disinfected in accordance with part 147 of this subchapter. (f) U.S. Avian Influenza Clean may inter throu hatel program is intended to be the basis from which the breeding-hatchery industry conduct a program for the prevention and control of avian influenza.
+It is need to determine the presence of avian influenza in primary breeding chickens us not observe the prevention of the prev (iii) The flock is tested as provided in §145.14(d) at intervals of 30 days or less and found to be negative, and a total of 30 samples are collected and tested within each 90-day period; and (2) A sample of at least 11 birds must be tested and found negative for avian influenza within 21 days prior to movement to slaughter.